 - Staff are made aware of the School's Anti-Bullying Policy and procedures through training and induction programme.
 All staff must be aware of the principles of the School Policy, their legal responsibilities, actions to be taken to resolve and to prevent problems and sources for further support. - Staff need to be aware of areas of the School where bullying might take place, be sensitive to the times and situations when it might occur, and always keep a watchful eye.
 Bullying can take place discreetly in classroom situations, teachers should be observant and act firmly and swiftly if they suspect or find evidence of bullying.
-Staff should be punctual and keep to published lesson times - Staff must make girls aware of whom they can talk to in confidence (a member of staff whom they trust, Form Tutor, school prefect/buddy, Houseparent) and that information will be acted upon discreetly and sensitively. - Opportunities should be taken in the delivery of PSHE, and as appropriate in assemblies, to explain the School Anti-bullying policy.
+Staff should be punctual and keep to published lesson times - Staff must make girls aware of whom they can talk to in confidence (a member of staff whom they trust, Form Tutor, school prefect/buddy) and that information will be acted upon discreetly and sensitively. - Opportunities should be taken in the delivery of PSHE, and as appropriate in assemblies, to explain the School Anti-bullying policy.
 Staff may also make use of opportune moments in lessons and activities to reinforce this message. - Members of staff should be on the alert for any changes in a pupil's behaviour that indicate he or she may be being bullied. - Staff are always on duty at times when pupils are not in lessons and are vigilant about their responsibility to ensure a safe environment for them. - All reported incidents must be recorded and they will be investigated at once.
-Records of any incidents are kept securely, in order that patterns of behaviour can be identified and monitored. - In boarding Houses, the informal environment is important in reinforcing standards and values, whilst providing the opportunity for friendly, informal discussion of matters of concern to the individual pupil outside the formal classroom. - We provide leadership training to our Prefect Team which includes the importance of offering support and assistance to the School community. - We take account of developments in technology, by annually evaluating and reviewing the 'Acceptable Use' Policy.
+Records of any incidents are kept securely, in order that patterns of behaviour can be identified and monitored. - We provide leadership training to our Prefect Team which includes the importance of offering support and assistance to the School community. - We take account of developments in technology, by annually evaluating and reviewing the 'Acceptable Use' Policy.